 Major motivations for some Jews to choose Zionism included their failure to gain civic equality with their non-Jewish neighbors, and increasing outbreaks of rampant anti-Semitism.
 This account of the miserable economic situation of Jews in eastern Europe was another impetus for Jews to change their economic, political, and social condition through immigration.

-Eventual head of the World Zionist Organization, Theodor Herzl says anti-Semitism requires a Jewish state.
+Eventual founding leader of the World Zionist Organization Theodor Herzl says a Jewish state is need in response to antisemitism.

-Nordau’s impassioned speech summarized the unique Jewish identity to belief, Torah, ritual and community.
-With those central elements as a people, their state of impoverishment and wretched physical insecurity, he argued, were vital for rebuilding the Jewish national territory.
+Max Nordau’s impassioned speech summarizes the unique Jewish identity of belief, Torah, ritual and community.
+With those central elements as a people, their state of impoverishment and wretched physical insecurity, he argues, are vital for rebuilding the Jewish national territory.

-Chaim Weizmann feverishly advocates for Great Britain to be Palestine’s post WWI administrator, seeking inclusion of specific territories for its boundaries; six months before the Balfour Declaration is issued.
+Chaim Weizmann advocates for Great Britain to be Palestine’s post-WWI administrator, seeking inclusion of specific territories for its boundaries, six months before Britain issues the Balfour Declaration.

-British Foreign Ministry promises to set up a Jewish National Home in Palestine with no harm to non-Jewish populations, or to Jews living elsewhere who might want to support a Jewish home.
+The British Foreign Ministry promises to work toward a Jewish national home in Palestine with no harm to non-Jewish populations or to Jews living elsewhere who might want to support a Jewish home.

 Zionists decide to hold the first international sports games in Tel Aviv bringing 400 Jewish athletes from 18 countries.
 The games open on March 28, 1932.
 Zionists value the games as a “possible awakening of youth in the Diaspora” to Zionism and the positive economic outcome for the Jewish community in Palestine.